Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you have the skills and experience that Ontario employers need, you can apply for permanent residence nomination through OINP.
 To qualify, you must have an Express Entry profile and receive a notification of interest from the Ontario Government:

-• Human Capital Priorities Stream – For applicants with the right education, skills/experience, and language abilities to work and live permanently in Ontario.
+• Human Capital Priorities Stream – This is available to applicants with the right education, skills/experience, and language abilities to work and live permanently in Ontario.

 • Skilled Trades Stream – This stream offers the same residency benefits but for foreign nationals who have work experience in an eligible trade in Ontario.